 A.4.2.1 Depth soundings as recorded by the survey vessel echosounder were recorded at the beginning and end of each trawl.
 The depths were converted from fathoms to metres and then further converted using the TotalTide software package.
 Daily average sea surface temperatures were gathered from the oceanographic wave buoys deployed in the Hornsea region.
-Information on substrate type was acquired as part of the on-site observations of the contents of each trawl and from the previous benthic ecology characterisation survey (annex 2.1: Benthic Subtidal and Intertidal Ecology Technical Report).
+Information on substrate type was acquired as part of the on-site observations of the contents of each trawl and from the previous benthic ecology characterisation survey (volume 5, annex 2.1: Benthic Ecology Technical Report).

-A.5 References
+References A.5